 Let’s take a closer look at both situations.
 Two of those accused of historical paedophilia were both jews, Greville Janner who pretended he had Alzheimer’s and Leon Britten.
 Both were elderly men who died just before their cases came to court.
 The jews have been and are being protected by the establishment who are themselves guilty of participation in such acts against children, this is a big part of their religion encouraged by the Talmud.
 Then you have the situation where one MP made some crass remarks years before she became an MP and was pilloried for it.
 She resigned her position and apologised.
 She has since been re-admitted to the Labour party.
 An inquiry was held by Ms Chakrabarti who concluded that although there maybe the odd arsehole, there are no racists.
 The jews don’t like it because it didn’t give them what they wanted and so they behave like children who didn’t get what they wanted.
 Here’s the thing, everyone has a right to be an arsehole whatever form that takes.
 It doesn’t make them a racist, sexist or anything else, just an arsehole, and guess what?
 The world is full of arseholes.

-What is very revealing is that the Labour Party is now dead in the water, even if Jeremy Corbyn gets elected again.
+What is very revealing is that the Tory Party is now dead in the water, even if Theresa May gets elected again.
 They are giving the impression they aren’t interested in being in government, that’s too much like hard work.
-It’s easier to stand on the sidelines shouting the odds.
 If that’s the case, just shut up shop and walk away.
-Find yourselves another job, use your political connections.
-Oh, that’s right nobody in their right minds would employ them in the real world because they are utterly useless liars and hypocrites.
+That’s right nobody in their right minds would employ them in the real world because they are utterly useless liars and hypocrites.
 In which case, shape up and shut up.